AmirAfsharrad/AmirAfsharrad.github.io/index.md

 # Selected Notes, Codes, and Reports
 ## Selected Codes
+The codes provided below are only selected samples.
+If you look for any specific piece of code, please send me an email.
 * [Graphical implementation of Hearthstone game in Java](https://github.com/AmirAfsharrad/Hearthstone)

   This is my project in the Advanced Programming course, where I implemented a full graphical version of Hearthstone game using Java.